gebn/bmc_exporter/README.md

     # HELP bmc_scrape_duration_seconds The time taken to collect all metrics, measured by the exporter.
     # TYPE bmc_scrape_duration_seconds gauge
     bmc_scrape_duration_seconds 0.014362754
-    # HELP bmc_up 1 if the exporter was able to gather all desired metrics this scrape, 0 otherwise.
+    # HELP bmc_up 1 if the exporter was able to establish a session, 0 otherwise.
     # TYPE bmc_up gauge
     bmc_up 1
     # HELP chassis_cooling_fault Whether a cooling or fan fault has been detected, according to Get Chassis Status.